Open-Future-Belgium/puppet_rspec_demo/README.md

 tag v0.0.2.2

   - boolean properties
     - Always return false (default) when not given
-      - test translation of (o,1,yes,no,true,false,y.n ...) returns boolean
-      - test that idf not a boolean, it raises an error
+    - See comment in rspec file :  the puppet::property::boolean class translates the boolean-like values and raises an error if other values are given.  (we added tests to verify this)

 tag v0.0.2.4

   - path-properties
     - should all be absolete paths, else raise error
   - string properties
     - tests depends on the property, is it requires,  restricted value range
   - olist-properties
     - check for allowed values
     - special check in this case are needed